Taittinger: History

 From 1945 to 1960 the business was run by Pierre's third son François.
 Under his direction, the Taittinger cellars were established in the Abbey of Saint-Nicaise, built in the thirteenth century in Gallo-Roman chalk pits dating from the fourth century.
 After François' death in an accident, his brother Claude took over and directed the business from 1960 to 2005.
 It was during this time that Taittinger became a champagne house of world renown.

-Champagne Taittinger was sold in July 2005 by the Taittinger family, along with its subsidiary, Société du Louvre, to the U.S. private investment firm Starwood Capital Group.
+Champagne Taittinger was sold in July 2005 by the Taittinger family, along with its subsidiary, Société du Louvre, to the US private investment firm Starwood Capital Group.
 Those in the profession (Champagne houses, wine-producers, cooperatives, distributors and customers) proposed that the objectives of short-term profitability, or even medium term, at any price, advocated by the then current managers of the business, were not compatible with the production of Champagne wine of quality, which takes time, trust and a large delegation of authority to the masters of the cellar.
 In addition, the arrival of investors completely foreign to the culture of Champagne could result in a major breakdown of the equilibrium of the industry.

 Finally, on 31 May 2006, the Northeast Regional Bank of the Crédit Agricole, in collaboration with Pierre-Emmanuel Taittinger, bought the business for 660 million euros.
 The area covers 288.84 hectares of vineyards and has 12 to 13 million bottles in stock.
 The Château de la Marquetterie and its cellars were part of the overall purchase.
 The Starwood group retained some of the hotels, including luxury hotels Crillon, Lutetia and Martinez, and the hotel chains Campanile and Kyriad.

 Claude Taittinger retired in 2006 and his nephew Pierre-Emmanuel Taittinger replaced him as head of the business.

-In 2017, it was announced, Taittinger became the first champagne house to plant vines in the UK.
+In 2017, it was announced that Taittinger had become the first champagne house to plant vines in the UK.
 Champagne Taittinger entered into a joint venture with UK wine agents Hatch Mansfield and in 2015 bought up land in Chilham, Kent, to plant 40 hectares of vines over the next three years.

-In October 2019 it was announced that Vitalie Taittinger will become president from December 31, 2019.
-She has been working for the company for 12 years and is currently director of marketing and communications.
-She will now undertake her new responsibilities with the support of Damien le Sueur (general manager) and her brother Clovis Taittinger, who will be promoted to general manager.
+In October 2019 it was announced that Vitalie Taittinger would become president from December 31, 2019.
+She had been working for the company for 12 years and was director of marketing and communications.